 Textbooks and supplies are available at the University Bookstore.
 Costs will vary according to the student's course of study and the availability of used books.
 The cost of textbooks and supplies will average \$700 per semester.
-Books may be charged to the student's account by means of the online book voucher system, if there is a credit on the account.
+Liberty University Online students' books may be charged to the student's account by means of the online book voucher system.
+Resident students can use Flames Pass Cash to purchase their textbooks.